f3ndot/eccc-msc-amqp-alerts/README.md

 - Handle graceful remote shutdowns with a restart attempt before giving up
 - Expose filtering other SIGMET and AIRMET types
 - Simplify message parsing into dataclass/de-dupe AHL parsing
+- CAP files don't get in the way of "loading previous bulletins" (differentiate between alphanum and CAP messages as dataclasses)

 ## Acknowledgements